digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-48.md

 * Attempt to replace JNI with Java17 incubator project
 * First meeting in programming languages theme and two talks already scheduled

+#### Claudio Gomes
+* Presented work with Jim et al at Isola
+* Working on DN proposal with deadline in November
+* Started preparing organizaion of the ANNSIM 2022

 ## Sub-projects status